bitcoin-dev-project/bitcoiner-intro-to-rust/06_pointers_and_slices.md

 `error[E0277]: the size for values of type [u8] cannot be known at compilation time`

 In Rust, we cannot store dynamically sized data directly into a variable as that would be allocated on the stack.
 Instead, dynamically-sized data must be allocated on the heap.
 Calling `[]` on a vec will return a region of dynamically-sized data, so we must always store a pointer reference to that data.
 We can do this by adding the `&` in front as the compiler suggested.
 See below for our modified program.
 We've also added a `println!` in there to see what the version bytes looks like.
-*Note: for `println!` we can insert additional characters in the brackets to modify the how the output is displayed. `{:?}` will give us the debug output.
-As long as the variable type implements the `Debug` trait, we can see the debugging printout for that variable.*

 ```
 use hex;